yegor256/blog/_posts/2014/aug/2014-08-22-art-of-software-testing.md

 There are also articles about usability testing, [debugging]({% pst 2016/feb/2016-02-09-are-you-still-debugging %}), web application testing, and mobile testing.
-Here we have the same issue&mdash;they are not abstract enough and they are much too outdated to be relevant to the current issues in software testing.
+Here we have the same issue---they are not abstract enough and they are much too outdated to be relevant to the current issues in software testing.
 I would recommend readers to briefly skim those subjects for background information, but to not read too much into it.